Adamcoakley/team-magenta-group-two-old/README.md

 ### AWS CodePipeline
 AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
 After some discussion and planning, our team created a multi-stage pipeline that uses two sources: one for the frontend, and one for the backend.
 The pipeline was also configured to have a webhook in place, so that each time a user pushes a commit to GitHub, the pipeline goes through each phase automatically.

-AWS CodeBuild
+## AWS CodeBuild
 AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces ready-to-deploy software packages.
+We used buildspec files on both the frontend and backend repository to containerise the application and push images to ECR.

 ### AWS Elastic Container Service (ECS)
+We chose ECS as our deployment option because its a highly scalable container orchestration and deployment service that is native to AWS.
+It eliminates the need to install, operate and scale our own cluster management infrastructure.

 ### Elastic Container Registry (ECR)
+We chose to use ECR over the more traditional DockerHub because it’s integrated with the other AWS service, particularly with ECS.
+It automatically encrypts images at rest and transfers images over HTTPS.
+Access to individual repositories on ECR can be managed with IAM policies.

 ## Activities
 To begin with, our team thought it would be a good idea to get a feel for the application, which involved taking a look at the file structure, understanding the code and running it locally.
 Here is a list of the local activities we engaged in: